Jump to Faculty Member

-I study the religious culture of early modern Catholic world, with particular emphasis on the Spanish monarchy.
-My research focuses on saints, sanctity, ritual, and image during the confessional and political upheavals of the sixteenth and seventeenth centuries from Spain to Sicily to the American colonies.
+I study the religious culture of the early modern Catholic world, with particular emphasis on the Spanish monarchy.
+My research focuses on saints, sanctity, ritual, and image during the confessional and political upheavals of the 16th and 17th centuries from Spain to Sicily to the American colonies.

 My book, Saint and Nation: Santiago, Teresa of Avila, and Plural Identities in Early Modern Spain, offers a much-needed account of national patron sainthood in early modern Europe.
-It assesses the crucial role that sanctity played in the symbolic representation of the nation through analysis of an extended case study – the controversy that arose in early seventeenth-century Spain when St. Teresa of Avila was elevated to co-patron saint alongside the traditional patron, Santiago.
+It assesses the crucial role that sanctity played in the symbolic representation of the nation through analysis of an extended case study—the controversy that arose in early 17th-century Spain when St. Teresa of Avila was elevated to co-patron saint alongside the traditional patron, Santiago.
 The widespread interest exhibited by elite Castilians in the choice of a new spiritual representative reflects larger transformations occurring throughout Spain, which was experiencing a profound shift in zeitgeist.
 The fiscal burdens and moral complications of empire, along with the changing political situation in Europe, created instability of identity and a general crisis amongst contemporary Castilians.
 I demonstrate that the battle between the saints reveals how understandings of the nation were expressed and experienced by monarch and town, center and periphery.
-For more information, see http://www.psupress.org/books/titles/978-0-271-03773-8.html.